-The terminal condition of being a teenager is that we will be (seemingly) perpetually annoyed.
+The terminal condition of being a teenager is that we will be perpetually annoyed.
 It’s our age, partly.
 It could be school, work, peers, or society in general.
 But often, we are annoyed with our almost always well-meaning parents.
-Find out what we see as bad parenting.
+Find out what what annoying things parents do aka what we see as bad parenting.

 If your teen comes home from school and seems down, or stops hanging out with a friend they used to like, or won’t talk about how things are going in an extracurricular, ask them why.
 If they don’t want to talk about it, let it go.
-Teens hate to be forced to talk about things that they haven’t fully worked out themselves yet, and we feel cornered if we have to.
+Teens hate to be forced to talk about things that they haven’t fully worked out themselves.
+And we feel cornered if we have to.

 We know you love us.
 We know raising us is hard.
-But these five examples of bad parenting (at least from our perspective) are easy to change.
+But these five examples of annoying things that parents do (at least from our perspective) are easy to change.
 And we’d be so grateful.